zjunlp/SPEECH/README.md

 ### Data Format
 The data schema of MAVEN-ERE can be referred to their [GitHub](https://github.com/THU-KEG/MAVEN-ERE).
+Experiments on MAVEN-ERE in our paper involve:
+- 6 temporal relations: BEFORE, OVERLAP, CONTAINS, SIMULTANEOUS, BEGINS-ON, ENDS-ON
+- 2 causal relations: CAUSE, PRECONDITION
+- 1 subevent relation: subevent\_relations

+Experiments on OntoEvent-Doc in our paper involve:
+- 3 temporal relations: BEFORE, AFTER, EQUAL
+- 2 causal relations: CAUSE, CAUSEDBY

+We also add a NA relation to signify no relation between the event mention pair for the two datasets.
-The OntoEvent-Doc dataset is stored in json format.

-🍒 Each *document* (specialized with a *doc_id*, e.g., 95dd35ce7dd6d377c963447eef47c66c) in OntoEvent-Doc datasets contains a list of "events" and a dictionary of "relations", where the data format is as below:
+🍒 The OntoEvent-Doc dataset is stored in json format.
+Each *document* (specialized with a *doc_id*, e.g., 95dd35ce7dd6d377c963447eef47c66c) in OntoEvent-Doc datasets contains a list of "events" and a dictionary of "relations", where the data format is as below:

 ```
 [a doc_id]: